-Transit Tech’s Legal and Law Enforcement Program is designed to prepare students for careers in law.
-Students learn theoretical perspectives in law and its policies and procedures.
+Transit Tech’s Legal and Law Enforcement Program is designed to prepare students for careers in law, and cyber security/computer forensics.
+Students learn theoretical perspectives and practical applications of legal policies and procedures.

 By taking courses such as Criminology, Forensics and Cyber Security, Students will develop analytical and critical thinking skills as well as oral and written communication skills necessary to pursue gainful employment in the field of law.
 Students will interact with legal and law enforcement professionals, work with the Brooklyn District Attorney’s office, visit New York City courts and participate in law-related field trips, participate in Mock Trial competitions and advocate with Police Precinct Councils.

 Students will discern the relationship between law and morality.
 They will discover the purpose of various laws to determine its relevance to them.
 Students will learn about the court system, search and seizure, right to trial, sentencing, the role of lawyers in society, how to become a lawyer, law school, and licensing exams.